FK Ventspils: UEFA Europa league Group stage 2009/10

 In the 2009–10 season FK Ventspils became the first Latvian club to participate in the group stages of UEFA club competitions after beating BATE Borisov from Belarus in the last UEFA Europa League qualification round.
 FK Ventspils opponents in the group stages were Sporting CP from Portugal, Hertha BSC from Germany and Heerenveen from the Netherlands.
-Adding several experienced players to the squad, FK Ventspils showed a remarkable performance, playing 1–1 draws away in the Olympiastadion in Berlin and Estádio José Alvalade in Lisbon.
+Adding several experienced players to the squad, FK Ventspils managed two 1–1 draws away in the Olympiastadion in Berlin and Estádio José Alvalade in Lisbon.
 They also kept a 0–0 draw against Heerenveen at home.
+They then lost 1-0 at home to Hertha Berlin and 5-0 away to Heerenween.
 With three points in six matches, FK Ventspils finished last in Group D, failing to qualify for the UEFA Europa League group stages.

 In 2010 FK Ventspils won the 2009–10 Baltic League.
 They finished second in the national championship, qualifying for the UEFA Europa League first qualification stage.
 The club was knocked out of the tournament in the third qualification stage by Red Star Belgrade.
 In 2011, they won the national championship, securing their fourth league title.
 In 2013 FK Ventspils won the league for the fifth time and lifted the Latvian Cup for the sixth time in the club's history.
 In the middle of 2013 the club participated in the UEFA Europa League qualification stages, reaching the third qualification stage.
 They knocked out the Welsh champions Airbus UK Broughton and Luxembourg National Division club Jeunesse Esch, but lost to the Israeli club Maccabi Haifa.